mlcommons/medperf/docs/mlcubes/mlcube_data.md

     3,"Bonjour, John Smith"
     ```
 4. Run the pipeline
     You should now be able to run the whole pipeline as we did before for our example!
-If you want details of what is going at each step, look for the [How to run](#how-to-run) section.
+If you want details of what is going on at each step, look for the [How to run](#how-to-run) section.
     ```bash
     mlcube run --task=prepare
     mlcube run --task=sanity_check